 Ask your healthcare provider to tell you what you should do before PEG tube placement.
 Below is a list of common steps that you may be asked to do.

-- In the days before your surgery, tell your surgeon about any medications you take, including herbal supplements and over-the-counter medications.
+- In the days before your surgery, tell your surgeon about any medicines you take, including herbal supplements and over-the-counter medications.

-- You may be asked to stop taking aspirin or other medications that thin your blood and may increase bleeding.
+- You may be asked to stop taking aspirin or other medicines that thin your blood and may increase bleeding.

 - Tell your doctor if you or someone in your family has any history of reaction to anesthesia.